← Back to all guidesIncome Tax

 1. Original Market Value (OMV) This is the list price of the car when new, including VAT and VRT.
 It's fixed for the life of the vehicle.

-2. BIK Rate (based on CO2 emissions) Revenue assigns each car a BIK rate based on its CO2 emissions category.
-Higher emissions = higher BIK rate.
-Rates range from 9% to 37.5%.
+2. BIK Rate (based on CO2 emissions category AND business mileage) Revenue assigns each car to an emissions category (A–E), and the BIK rate then depends on how much annual business mileage you do.
+Higher emissions = higher rate; higher business mileage = lower rate.
+Rates range from 9% (Category A, highest mileage) to 37.5% (Category E, lowest mileage).

 The EV BIK Relief: What's Left in 2025?